-Budget Reserve: A portion of a fund that is restricted for a specific purpose and not available for appropriation.
+Budget Reserve: A portion of a fund that is restricted for a specific purpose and not available for machinery, equipment, infrastructure and other assets that are used in operations and have initial useful lives extending beyond a single reporting period.

-Capital Assets: Land, improvements to land, building improvements, vehicles, machinery, equipment, infrastructure and other assets that are used in operations and have initial useful lives extending beyond a single reporting period.
+Capital Assets: Land, improvements to land, building improvements, vehicles, eventual replacement of existing equipment, and to avoid significant fluctuations in the operating budget from one year to the next.